 This is the first stage of Curtin's modular taxation course.
 Completing Curtin’s Graduate Certificate in Taxation Practice makes you eligible for 100 credits towards the Master of Taxation.

-What jobs can the Graduate Certificate in Taxation Practice lead to?
+What jobs can the Taxation Practice lead to?

 - Tax agent